 Thank you for your interest in HCA.
 HCA is a public charter school and is free to its students.
 HCA serves students in grades 6-12; there are no admissions requirements, but we do have limited space available, and admission is decided based on an annual lottery.
 For information about enrollment for the 2017-18 school year, please see below.

-If you are notified that you have the right to enroll, you will then have 14 days to file your Commitment to Enroll at HCA.
+If you are notified that we have a spot for your child, you will then have 14 days to file your Commitment to Enroll at HCA.
 Once the school receives this form, your spot at HCA will be secure.
 You always have the option to choose to relinquish your spot at any time.

 FAQs for Prospective Students and Parents